supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-05.md

 1. Make non-disruptive changes to the repository.
 For instance, create a file `FEATUREX.md` in the project root:

-    ```powershell
+    ```PowerShell
     New-Item -ItemType File -Name "FEATUREX.md"
     ```

     ![Git Workflow](media/githubrepo.png)

-This ensures the new feature is developed in isolation, maintaining the integrity of the project's `develop` branch and promptflow.
+This ensures the new feature is developed in isolation, maintaining the integrity of the project's `develop` branch and prompt flow.

 ### Task 03: Pull Request (PR) to `develop`